hack3r3d/onehitter/README.md

 * Documentation: Adding more examples, tutorials, or clarifying existing docs.

 Thank you for helping build great software.
 I look forward to reviewing your contributions.

+If you don't want to write code, you can still help by sending me money via (Venmo)[https://venmo.com/unifly]